davispolito/MUS-545-tutorial/README.md

 Lastly, we want to push our repo to github.
 For this we will have to go to github.com and create a repo so we can push our local repo to it.

-Step-by-step tutorial can be found [here](https://docs.github.com/en/get-started/quickstart/create-a-repo)
+Follow this Step-by-step tutorial can be found [here](https://docs.github.com/en/get-started/quickstart/create-a-repo) **WAIT** stop at the Commit First change line.

 I suggest making this private.

-After you have set that up github has some helpful suggestions for code you might want to use.
+After you have set that up github has some helpful suggestions for code you NEED to use!

 ```
-git remote add origin git@github.com:davispolito/dummy.git
+git remote add origin <your git thing>
 git branch -M main
 git push -u origin main
 ```